-A new study shows that teenage girls who are active in sports are less likely to die prematurely from cancer or other causes as they get older.
+A study shows that teenage girls who are active in sports are less likely to die prematurely from cancer or other causes as they get older.
 That's great news—especially for a family like mine with a strong disposition toward cancer.

 My daughters, now 23 and 21, have heard me preach the benefits of exercise and fitness for as long as they can remember—and never more emphatically than when they were teens.